keithbro/code_test/README.md

 ## Given more time I would...

-* Validate my inputs!
+* Better input validation!
 Currently the JSON files must be in the correct format and if they are not you would probably get an ugly error message.
 * Possibly split out calculator.js in to multiple modules, one focused on rules, and another focused on people.
 Might even be worth turning them in to